 If you use the wrong extinguisher it is simply not going to work or do very little.
 In some cases, using the wrong extinguisher could make the fire worse.
 For example, using a water-based extinguisher on burning petrol could help to spread the burning liquid.
 If you use a water extinguisher on a burning deep fat fryer, not only will it not work, it will most likely cause a ball of flame which will spread the fire.

-There are 6 kinds of fire and 5 kinds of extinguisher that you could find in the workplace.
+There are 6 kinds of fire and 5 kinds of extinguishers that you could find in the workplace.

 CLASS A – Combustible Materials